staking-foundation/docs/docs/70-validator_migrations.md

 **Proposal: Allow Ethereum mainnet operators to commit to an Ethereum Validator Migration** to support the launch of Diva.

-This is a draft [for community discussion](https://discord.com/channels/1041618287500460083/1163123300789125222).
-The format is made to align with the signaling mechanism The Staking Foundation has requested from existing commitments.

 If this proposal goes forward, incentive structures should be discussed.

 - **What**: A mechanism for Operators to commit ETH to be used in Diva as operator collateral